EvgeniiZorin/evgeniizorin.github.io/index.md

 layout: home
 ---

-Hello and welcome to my simple personal website!
+<h1>Hello and welcome to my personal website!</h1>

 <img src="images/welcome.png" width="400" style="display: block; margin: 0 auto">

+> As you can see, the website is very simple, but this is by design, allowing me to focus more on the Data Science things that I really enjoy.

 On this website I will be posting different things that interest me, be it:
 - My thoughts on different subjects in a blog post;